MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-reusable-controls-for-web-parts-or-application-pages.md

   In Visual Studio, you can create custom, reusable controls that can be consumed by application pages and Web Parts that run in SharePoint.
 These controls are called user controls.
 A user control is a kind of composite control that works much like an ASP.NET Web page—you can add existing Web server controls and markup to a user control, and define properties and methods for the control.
 You can then embed them in ASP.NET Web pages, where they act as a unit.

 ## Create a user control
  To create a user control, add a **User Control** to an **Empty SharePoint Project**.
-For more information, see [How to: Create a User Control for a SharePoint Application Page or Web Part](../sharepoint/how-to-create-a-user-control-for-a-sharepoint-application-page-or-web-part.md).
+For more information, see [How to: Create a user control for a SharePoint application page or web part](../sharepoint/how-to-create-a-user-control-for-a-sharepoint-application-page-or-web-part.md).

  When you add a **User Control** item, Visual Studio creates a folder in your project, and then adds several files to the folder.
 The following table describes each file.